olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/integrer-la-documentation-aux-processus-de-developpement.md

 ---
 title: "Integrating documentation into development processes."
 description: "Documentation is part of software."
+proofreading: IA
 ---

 Documentation is part of the software.
 Supplied with the product, it must:

-- be released at the same time,
+- be released simultaneously,
 - follow the same life cycles, and
 - be subject to the same production and quality control processes.